concord-consortium/lab/readme.md

 on [Node.js](http://nodejs.org/).
 In addition Lab uses [jsdom](https://github.com/tmpvar/jsdom), a lightweight CommonJS implementation of the W3C DOM specifications.

+This way of setting up tests is similar to that used by [d3.js](http://mbostock.github.com/d3/).

 These development dependencies are installed using [NPM](http://npmjs.org/).

 Running the tests: